martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 ### Updating the attached file

 It is possible to update the actual file of a "file object" by using the [`#save`](pathname:///api/Marten/DB/Field/File/File.html#save(filepath%3A%3A%3AString%2Ccontent%3AIO%2Csave%3Dfalse)%3ANil-instance-method) method.
-This method allows to save the content of a specified [`IO`](https://crystal-lang.org/api/IO.html) object and to associate it with a specific file path in the underlying [storage](#file-storages).
+This method allows saving the content of a specified [`IO`](https://crystal-lang.org/api/IO.html) object and associating it with a specific file path in the underlying [storage](#file-storages).

 For example: